-This November, we have been challenging the stigma of lung cancer.
+For our November 2017 LCAM campaign, we challenged the stigma of lung cancer.
 According to recent data, 1 in 4 people in the UK have less sympathy for people with lung cancer than those with other forms of cancer.
 We believe this stigma is just a prejudice that obscures the real issues surrounding research funding and support.
 It's a way of not having to deal with one simple truth -

 Nobody deserves to get lung cancer.